rlindner/node-red-contrib-sma-webconnect/README.md

 ## Configure Custom Messages

-The node already provides configurations for sunny boy tripower 8.0/10.0 and storage 2.5 units, but can optionally be configured with an input payload to read custom values from the devices.
+The node already provides basic configurations for Sunny Boy Tripower 8.0/10.0 and Storage 2.5 units.
+But it is possible to configure the node with an input message to read additional values from your devices.

+**The following steps show you how to read custom values from your device**

 ![Payload config](input-payload.png)

+* `sma_config`: this will tell the node to use the custom configuration, the device selection in the node will be ignored
 * `id`: tells the node which message contains the values
-* `values`: lists all messages that should be read
+* `values`: lists all values that should be read
+  * `value_id`: id of values that should be read, this is mandatory!
-  * `name`: custom name of read value
+  * `name`: custom name of read value, this is mandatory!
   * `divider`: sets the divider of the read value (optional)
+  * `unit`: unit of value (optional)

 `Message id` and `value ids` can easily be found by connecting to the webinterface and using the browsers developer tools to inspect the values displayed on the `/spotvalues` page.